 Web Cams 1 and 2 were deployed in April as usual, but due to a technical problem, which we were unable to correct remotely, the timer was set for 14 days, so each camera transmitted only one image every two weeks.

-Most images from Web Cams #8 and #9 are from the transit northward on the USCGC Healey icebreaker, and not from the North Pole.
+Most images from Web Cams #3 and #4 are from the transit on the R/V Polarstern, and not from the North Pole.

 | Web cam Home and Acknowledgments|

 | Daylight and Darkness at the North Pole|

 |The North Pole Web Cam is part of the North Pole Environmental Observatory, a joint National Science Foundation-sponsored effort by the Polar Science Center, / APL / UW, the Pacific Marine Environmental Laboratory / NOAA, the Japan Marine Science and Technology Center, Oregon State University, and Cold Regions Research and Engineering Laboratory.|